What is modern portfolio theory?

 Andrew Goldman has been writing for over 20 years and investing for the past 10 years.
 He currently writes about personal finance and investing for Wealthsimple.
 Andrew's past work has been published in The New York Times Magazine, Bloomberg Businessweek, New York Magazine and Wired.
 Television appearances include NBC's Today show as well as Fox News.
 Andrew holds a Bachelor of Arts (English) from the University of Texas.
 He and his wife Robin live in Westport, Connecticut with their two boys and a Bedlington terrier.
 In his spare time, he hosts “The Originals" podcast.

-So, what is it exactly?
 In the 1950s, a guy named Harry Markowitz won a Nobel Prize for figuring out how to manage your retirement account.
-That’s an oversimplification, of course, but what you need to know is that a great deal of what governs the advice almost all financial advisers give comes from the work of this man.
+That’s an oversimplification, of course, but what you need to know is that a great deal of what governs the advice almost all financial advisors give comes from the work of this man.

 Before modern portfolio theory was developed, the operating principle of investing was to look at individual stocks and find “winners”—equities that would produce decent returns without too much risk.
 The problem was that individual stocks are risky by nature.
 This new theory said that what investors should seek instead is diversification.
 That way, you bet on bigger slices of the economy and take advantage of “winners” you might not have thought of, while protecting yourself against unforeseen disasters.